samirak93/iCXMedia_DS/readme.md

 #### Feature Engineering:

-Since the data has 206 features, considering all the features for the clustering is not a good practice since around 203 features are sparse (0s and 1s) and having higher features might not provide best solution.
+Since the data has 206 features, considering all the features for the clustering is not an ideal practice since around 203 features are sparse (0s and 1s) and having higher feature dimension might not provide the best solution.
 So in order to reduce the feature dimension, we're using `Truncated Singular Value Decomposition (TruncatedSVD)` to reduce features to `50` and also maintain variance of `0.99`.
+TSVD is used here instead of PCA because input data is sparse and TSVD works better on sparse data compared to PCA.

 ```
 df_tsvd = df.copy()